A message from the Office of Student Life to the Members and Parents of The Class of 2017

 Bicycles are allowed, but may not be stored in dorm rooms.
 A bike lock is advised.

-Please note that dormitory rooms have a door lock and a room safe.
+Please note that dormitory rooms have a door lock.
 In recent years, laptop computers, tablets, iPods, headphones and video game stations have been at the top of the list of student items that have turned up missing or stolen.
 The Office of Student Life advocates students and parents to consider lockable trunks or boxes for small items such as video game stations, iPods, and small amounts of cash.
 If you have something that is valuable, a dorm room is not the most secure space.
 Dorm rooms should ALWAYS be locked when unoccupied.

 Students are permitted to leave campus for the weekends (except for the Closed Academy Weekends described below) following the end of their final class or appointment on Friday.
 Students are responsible for signing out with dorm parents and may make travel and weekend plans at their discretion.
 All students are due back to campus BEFORE study hall begins on Sunday evening.